If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 Smokers can cook many foods but are mostly used to smoke meats like pork, poultry, and even fish.
 However, the beauty of these grills is the creative opportunities are endless.

-the best offset smoker For Your Backyard reviews – our top 5 Choices
+the best offset smoker For Your Backyard and home Use reviewed – our top 5 Choices

-1. Best Reverse Flow and Best Quality -The Big Poppa Smokers MEADOW CREEK SQ36 OFFSET BBQ SMOKER – high end offset smokers
+1. Best Reverse Flow and Best Quality -The MEADOW CREEK SQ36 OFFSET BBQ SMOKER – high end offset smokers

-Big Poppa Smokers and grills are very impressive, and please hear me out.
+The Meadow Creek smoker line is impressive, please hear me out.
 They hand-make these grills, and their company culture is remarkable.
-This is the best smoker on our list and a top rated offset smoker.
-This is a heavy duty smoker.
+This is the best smoker on our list and a top-rated heavy-duty offset smoker.

-Here at BBQ Grill Academy, we do a lot of research before writing an article, and very few times, we feel as passionate as we do about Big Poppa Smokers.
+We do a lot of research before publishing an article at BBQ Grill Academy, and very few times do we feel as strongly about a brand as we do about Meadow Creek.

-Big Poppa offers different smoker models, including commercial smokers.
-We will discuss their smaller offset smoker in this round-up, the MEADOW CREEK SQ36 OFFSET BBQ SMOKER.
-This is the best offset smoker on this list.
+Meadow Creek offers different smoker models, including commercial smokers.
+We will discuss their smaller offset smoker in this article, the MEADOW CREEK SQ36 OFFSET BBQ SMOKER.
+This is the best offset smoker on our list, hands down.

-The Meadow Creek Offset Smoker is the smaller in the Meadow Creek lineup but still offers the same quality as Poppa’s largest smokers.
-The Meadow Creek lineup is top of the line, handcrafted in the United States, well designed smoker using high-quality metals.
+The Meadow Creek Offset Smoker is the smaller in the Meadow Creek lineup but still offers the same quality as Meadow’s largest smokers.
+The Meadow Creek lineup is top of the line, handcrafted in the United States, and built tough using high-quality metals.

 If you are serious about smoking meats and want a huge cooking space plus top-of-the-line quality or a competition smoker, then look no further; welcome to the big leagues!